transmission-rails/transmission-rpc-ruby/README.md

 To find all the torrent [accessors](https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt#L127) & [mutators](https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt#L90) visit [spec](https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt)

+#### Start & Stop all torrents

+You can also start and stop all torrents

+    Transmission::Model::Torrent.start_all!

+    Transmission::Model::Torrent.stop_all!

 #### Dealing with multiple torrents

 If you want to change multiple torrents at once: